Indexing Techniques for Graph Reachability Queries: Path-Constrained Reachability Indexes

 \textit{\textbf{Query decomposition and processing}}.
 A query is decomposed into several subqueries, and each of them is evaluated using either an extended tree or a graph summary.
 As the graph summary can be further decomposed, the subquery on the graph summary will be decomposed correspondingly.

-Consider Fig. \ref{fig:example-chen-et-al} and query $Q_r(L,F,\alpha)$ where $ \alpha = \{\texttt{worksFor}\cup \texttt{frinedOf}\}^*$ is decomposed into $Q_1:Q_r(L,C,\alpha)$, $Q_2:Q_r(C,G,\alpha)$, and $Q_3:Q_r(G,F,\alpha)$. $Q_1$ and $Q_3$ are processed on the extended tree while $Q_2$ on the graph summary.
+Consider Fig. \ref{fig:example-chen-et-al} and the query $Q_r(L,F,\alpha)$ where $ \alpha = \{\texttt{worksFor}\cup \texttt{friendOf}\}^*$ is decomposed into $Q_1:Q_r(L,C,\alpha)$, $Q_2:Q_r(C,G,\alpha)$, and $Q_3:Q_r(G,F,\alpha)$. $Q_1$ and $Q_3$ are processed on the extended tree while $Q_2$ on the graph summary.
 The decomposition is performed by computing two specific sets of vertices for each vertex in the extended tree, denoted as \textit{dominant} and \textit{transferring} vertices (see \cite{10.1145/3451159} for formal definitions). $C$ is a dominant vertex for vertex $L$, which means that outgoing reachability with cross edges can be found via $C$. $G$ is a transferring vertex for vertex $F$, which means incoming reachability with cross edges can be found via $G$.
 The dominant and transferring vertices are computed for vertices in each extended tree.